List of Digimon Adventure characters: Adventure 2020 antagonists

-Several computer virus Digimon created by Negamon to invade the network, sabotaging the Human World's network while transferring its data to their creator.
+Several Argus Panoptes-themed computer virus Digimon created by Negamon to invade the network, sabotaging the Human World's network while transferring its data to their creator.
 The first batch of Argomon were defeated by Greymon and Garurumon, and their leader was destroyed by Omnimon.
 Later on, the second batch of Argomon invaded the ship cargo's network along with a Calmaramon, but they were all defeated by the combined attacks of Biyomon, Tentomon, and Palmon in their Ultimate level forms while Gomamon in his Ultimate form destroys the virus plaguing the ship's network, returning to normal.
 Later on, the third batch of Argomon kidnapped Tai and Agumon, and their leader is an Ultimate level who has much of a humanoid appearance and can speak.
 They act on Negamon's command to test Agumon who is the real Tai and Agumon successfully finds the real Tai.
 The third batch of Argomon were destroyed by WarGreymon while the leader retreats.
 The Argomon leader digivolves to its Mega form, but was finally destroyed before the Digidestined fought Negamon.